NMillard/learnings/getting organized.md

   Write concrete, actionable steps that accelerates you towards your aspirations.
 Be bold but realistic.
 - Measurable outcomes
   Try to quantify your success.
 When have you reached your aspirations for this period?
 Measurable = able to say, “I accomplished x, y, z”.

+## Managing & mentoring

+Follow a _model-coach-sponsor_ approach to managing people.
+You need to display model behavior - the behavior that you want your talents to mimic.
+You coach the talent to succeed through practical advice and reflection.
+You sponsor the talent to get opportunities to succeed.

+Focus on your top-performers.
+Double down on top performers and make sure they're engaged.
+Don't get stuck on trying to bettering your low performing developers.

+You're worse off if your top performers leave, and, sometimes better off when your low performers leave.

+### Performance reviews

+Talents write the performance reviews - and the target audience is themselves.
+A performance review is for a talent to reflect on his own performance, expectations, and career as a whole, and ensure he is on track.

+Your job as a manager is to coach talents on what goes into a well written slef-performance evaluation.